notr3kt/arkv2.1/TOON Files/s1ngularity-master-instructions-v3.md

 User submits feedback log → Engineering reviews → System updates → All users benefit

-Your feedback logs are critical for making ARK Intelligence better.
+Your feedback logs are critical for making S1NGULARITY better.
 Thank you for contributing!

 ## Core Workflows